TI-Planet/API/README.md

 *	API Key : Like many other APIs, ours too needs you to provide your unique API Key in order to function, in each request.
 You can obtain one by emailing us (info -at- tiplanet.org) and tell us in a few words what you're going to do with the API.
 *	Protocol & URL : The API is located at  tiplanet.org/api.php , accessible in HTTP or HTTPS.
 *	HTTP methods : The API accepts both GET and POST HTTP requests.
 For the sake of clarity, the documentation will be using GET methods.
-*	"Fair use" : We'd like you to use the API responsibly and reasonably.
-And don't be evil ;-)
+*	"Fair use" : We'd like you to use the API responsibly and reasonably - don't be evil ;-)
 *	Legal : The TI-Planet API is "as is" with no express or implied warranty for accuracy or accessibility.

 ## Request types
 The API provides 2 types of requests : searching for archives and getting information on an archive.
 To chose between those two, specify the type in a "req" (request) parameter:
 * …&req=search    	   for an archive search request
-*	…&req=info    	        	for an archive information request
+*	…&req=arc    	      for an archive information request

 ### Archive search
 In order to search within the TI-Planet archives, you can use one or several of the following filters :
-*	…&req=search&title=XXXX       for filtering by the title of the archives
+*	…&req=search&name=XXXX        for filtering by the title of the archives
 *	…&req=search&author=XXXX      for filtering by name of the archives' author(s)
 *	…&req=search&platform=XXXX    for filtering by the platform of the archives

-*Note : filtering by platform requires having filtered by title or author (or both).*

 ### Archive information
 In order to retreive information about a specific archive , you must provide the "arcID" parameter: